• About

 1. Rounding prices up to the nearest nickel would result in higher prices.

 Past evidence shows that this claim is utterly baseless, for if this were true one would expect inflation to have occurred in the years immediately following the abolition of the half-cent in 1857.
-However, in fact the opposite effect occurred; the United States actually suffered from a significant bout of deflation the following year.
+However, in fact the opposite effect occurred; the United States actually enjoyed a sustained period of deflation the following year.

 To wit, here are the rates of inflation between 1858 and 1861: